-Soak up the scenery with these perfectly positioned Aussie tubs
+Soak up the scenery with these perfectly positioned Aussie tubs.
+You’ll find these ‘baths-with-a-view’ at some of Australia’s most romantic hotels, resorts and secret hideaways!

 Feature photo: Eagles Nest Retreat

 What could be better than a long, leisurely holiday soak?
 A bath with an epic view and plenty of room for two, of course!
-Here’s a few of our local faves.
+Here are a few of our local fave baths with a view, located at some of Australia’s most romantic getaways.

 1. Thalia Haven, TAS